-Expense risk arises because the capitalised cost of any increased costs of policy administration (either outsourcer costs or internal governance expenses) or investment management expenses immediately affects excess capital, mitigated by the portion that can be met out of with-profits funds or charged to policyholders.
+Expense risk arises because any future increased costs of policy administration (either outsourcer costs or internal governance expenses) or investment management expenses immediately increases technical provisions.
+This is mitigated by the portion of expenses that can be met by with-profits business or charged to policyholders.